Emergency Response and Procedure

-- Call 911 and then notify the switchboard (Dial 0 from an on-campus phone) and report location (building, floor, room number or area) and the nature of the problem.
+- Call 911 and then notify the Operator (Dial 0 from an on-campus phone) and report location (building, floor, room number or area) and the nature of the problem.

 - Make the person comfortable and attempt to keep the person calm.
 If certified in CPR and AED and the situation warrants, begin CPR.